-Once you add a survey and make any changes to it, the results must be noted.
-In general, we recommend YOU NEVER make changes to published surveys that have received submissions.
+Once you add a survey and make changes to it, the results must be noted.
+In general, we recommend YOU NEVER make changes to published surveys that have submissions saved.
 Making changes can have the following impacts:

 - Incomplete survey responses